brio50/ESP32/README.md

 1. Modify `platformio.ini`'s `src_filter` to execute the `*.cpp` of your choosing in the `/src` directory.
    - `./src/main.cpp` is the example provided by [m1k0s](https://github.com/m1k0s) @ [ESP32-HelloWorld3D](https://github.com/m1k0s/ESP32-HelloWorld3D)
    - `./src/hello.cpp` is a step backward, just a simple serial and display hello world to get my bearings.
-   - `./src/sht31d.cpp` is a step forward, temperature and humidity sensor with displayed output.
+   - `./src/sht31.cpp` is a step forward, temperature and humidity sensor with serial output.
 2. Build
 3. Upload